rubymotion-community/afmotion/README.md

 ### HTTP Client

-If you're constantly accesing a web service, it's a good idea to use an `AFHTTPClient`.
+If you're constantly accesing a web service, it's a good idea to use an `AFHTTPRequestOperationManager`.
 Things lets you add a common base URL and request headers to all the requests issued through it, like so:

 ```ruby
 client = AFMotion::Client.build("https://alpha-api.app.net/") do